A-H-Ganji/Mutual-Funds-Analysis/README.md

 # Mutual-Funds-Analysis
-This Database facilitates the Process of organizing and analyzing the performance of Mutual funds.
+This database facilitates the process of organizing and analyzing the performance of mutual funds.
+The database is implemented in SQL Server 2019, using the info of top Iran's mutual funds historical data.
+Using this application investors can make better investment decisions.
+Hope you enjoy it and make $$money$$ ....